 Joseph R. McCarthy Papers, 1930-1957 ACCESS NOTE

 Following the death of Jean Minetti in 1979, the legal status of the collection and the question of public access came under renewed scrutiny.
 Despite the urging of the Archives staff, Ms. Minetti had not executed a formal deed of gift.
 The University’s General Counsel concluded (1981) that Marquette was no longer legally bound by her request.
 However, her husband, G. Joseph Minetti, refused to release any of the McCarthy papers still in his possession unless the University maintained the “seal” until the year 2050.
-For this reason, the papers at Marquette remained closed.

 Joseph Minetti finally relinquished the remaining papers, including McCarthy’s investigative files (9 cubic feet), in 1988.
 At that time he consented to the opening of all of the clearly “public” material, such as press clippings and recordings of speeches.
 The “private files” would “remain closed to all use for the life of Tierney Minetti [his daughter, whose adoption by Joseph and Jean McCarthy was in process at the time of the senator’s death].”